Robsteranium/csvwr/README.md

 - vignettes and documentation
 - scripts for running the most useful tools from the command line

-It isn't envisaged that this library also perform csv2rdf translation.
+The library isn't intended to be used for csv2rdf or csv2json translation.
 Some support for csv2json is provided as this is used to test the parsing is done correctly.